ryanmames/nf-bulk-rna/README.md

 * metadata.csv
 * input-seqs/
+* reference/

 The `input-seqs` directory contains 6 samples (subsets) from a publicly available dataset of transcriptomic sequencing of *Candida albicans* treated with artemether grown in spider medium, as well as untreated controls.
 The data can be found at the [NCBI](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA999911 "PRJNA999911").

+The `reference` directory contains the *C. albicans* reference genome (haplotype A) and gene annotations.

 ## Setup
 Clone the git repo